arianajung/Paws-and-Ponder/README.md

 	- Search by tags or usernames with the search bar displayed on the top.
 The search is NOT case-sensitive and will return **all posts from the entire Post collection in the database that contains the searched text as a _substring_ in the username or tag**.
 You may only search for one tag/username at a time.
 To display all existing posts from this view again, search with an empty string, or click on the "X" button at the right side of the search bar.

-	**- Clicking on a tag in a post will act like searching for that specific tag (as a substring).**
+	- **Clicking on a tag in a post will act like searching for that specific tag (as a substring).**

-	**- As of Phase 2, the search bar only exists in the Main Blog, but you may still click on tags in other views to perform a search**
+	- **As of Phase 2, the search bar only exists in the Main Blog, but you may still click on tags in other views to perform a search**

 	- View all your followers and the users that you are following on the right.
 Clicking on an avatar brings you to that user's profile page. (**->Profile**)

-	**- A newly signed up user will automatically have an Admin user in their following list.
+	- **A newly signed up user will automatically have an Admin user in their following list.
 This is so that all new users have some posts and users to interact with in t heir main page.
 They can also search up new posts and users with the search bar, and of course they may unfollow the admin user if intended.**

 2. **My Blog**: